Young girl lays her head on her father's shoulder he carries her in field of flags

 College Level Examination Program (CLEP)

-College Level Examination Program (CLEP) exams were created to help individuals with prior knowledge of a college-course subject earn college credits toward a degree efficiently and inexpensively.
+College Level Examination Program (CLEP) exams help individuals with prior knowledge of a college-course subject earn college credits.
 CLEP exams cover introduction-level college course material.
 With a passing score on a CLEP exam, military service members or veterans could earn college credits at an Ohio institution of higher education.
 Currently, the Department of Defense through the Defense Activity for Non-Traditional Educational Support (DANTES) will pay for eligible service members, Coast Guard spouses, and civilian employees of the Air Force to take each CLEP exam one time.
-Every public college and university in Ohio has created cross-reference documents that show which CLEP tests are aligned to what course at a respective institution.
-They can be found here.
-Additional information about the initiative can be found here.
+Every public college and university in Ohio have documents that show which CLEP tests are aligned to what course at their school.

-CLEP is a program administered by College Board, which also administers the Advanced Placement program.
+CLEP is administered by College Board, which also conducts the Advanced Placement program.

 Military Transfer Assurance Guides (MTAGs)

-Military Transfer Assurance Guides (MTAGs) are a statewide set of standards that guarantees that certain types of military training, experience, and/or coursework will align to existing college and university course(s).
-MTAGs are currently aligned to other statewide course equivalency initiatives in the state.
-Those initiatives are Career-Technical Credit Transfer (CT2) which covers career and technical education (e.g., nursing), Ohio Transfer Module (OTM) which covers general education requirements, and Transfer Assurance Guides (TAGs) which covers beginning and pre-major courses.
-An interactive list of applicable military training and its alignment to specific college course at institutions can be found here.
+Military Transfer Assurance Guides (MTAGs) are a statewide set of standards that guarantees that certain military training, experience, and/or coursework will align to existing college and university courses through Career-Technical Credit Transfer (CT2) which covers career and technical education (e.g., nursing); Ohio Transfer Module (OTM) which covers general education requirements; and Transfer Assurance Guides (TAGs) which covers beginning and pre-major courses.
+Here's a list of applicable military training and its alignment to specific college courses.

 MTAGs are only a small portion of courses that might align to college credits.
 This is why each institution is required to evaluate all military training, experience, and coursework for potential alignment with their own courses and programs.
 Students should meet with the Military Credit Contact at their institution to have their experiences evaluated for credit.

-To earn potential college credit for training, experience, or coursework received while in the Armed Forces, military service members will need to submit the Joint Service Transcript (Army, Navy, Marines, and Coast Guard) or Community College of the Air Force transcript to the admission office of a higher education institution.
-If there is any coursework that carries a statewide guarantee (MTAG), that credit and course equivalency information will be automatically granted.
-For other training, experience, and coursework, military service members will need to self-advocate by meeting with an academic advisor, faculty advisor, or transfer credit specialist to have the military coursework evaluated.
-Alternative methods to this evaluation process could be utilizing an institution’s credit-by-exam options (test out of certain courses), and portfolio assessment (assemble a portfolio of training to apply it to a specific course or degree requirement).
-Some institutions will award general education or degree specific credit based on pre-deployment training, or multi-cultural training received while in the Armed Forces (credit for overseas deployments).
-If applicable, please make sure to ask the higher education institution if they award credit for this and what documentation is required.
+To earn college credit for training, experience, or coursework received while in the Armed Forces, military service members will need to submit the Joint Service Transcript (Army, Navy, Marines, and Coast Guard) or Community College of the Air Force transcript to the school's admission office If there is any coursework that carries a statewide guarantee (MTAG), it will be automatically granted.
+For other training, experience, and coursework, military service members will need to meet with an academic advisor, faculty advisor, or transfer credit specialist to have the military coursework evaluated.
+Or you can use the school’s credit-by-exam options and portfolio assessment to test out of certain courses.
+Some institutions will award credit based on pre-deployment training, or multi-cultural training in the Armed Forces.

 Resources on campuses